Skilled Work Regional (Provisional) Visa - Live and work in regional Australia

 Australian migration laws allow each state or territory to legislate their own immigration needs.
 As such, nomination by a state or territory is permitted.
 Each state and territory has its own list of occupations as well as their own criteria and processes.

-The Skilled Independent visa application process
+The Skilled Regional (Provisional) Visa application process

 The application process must comply with the skill select process and can be broken down into four steps: